PhantomVulpes/UnauthorizedPrimerOfScadrianAdventureGameplay/Conflicts.md

 Page 211 for Social Conflicts
 Page 221 for Mental Conflicts
 # For the GM
-Actions don't have to be attacks
-They may be a Challenge (uncontested), or a Contest You may assign a Difficulty if there's a valid reason the action may not succeed Dice during a round are single use
+You may assign a Difficulty if there's a valid reason the action may not succeed Dice during a round are single use
 A character may only **react** or **defend** once against an action, regardless of how many dice they may have